Take the scenic alternative to State Highway One and discover stunning scenery, deep valleys and towering mountain ranges.

 From here, you’ll pass the Ruahine Dress Circle Reserve, with waterfalls and swimming holes this is the perfect rest stop, and a local secret!

 A quick detour into Rangiwahia affords you the domain for camping, plus public facilities and the stunning Rangiwahia Bush Reserve where you can walk through ancient native bush which once covered the local area pre-settlers.
 Back on the scenic route, make sure you pull over at the intersection of Te Parapara Road and Main South Road.
 There is a picnic table, an info board and incredible views too!
 From here you can detour down Renfrew Road and head to the start of the Rangiwahia Hut and Track, or visit the Ian McKean Pinetum for incredible views and walks.
 Continue your journey down Main South Road.
 You’ll pass Mangahuia Wetlands, a free wetlands for the public to enjoy, and the perfect spot for some bird watching.
-If you’re after some adventure, visit the team at Table Flat Trekking, and book in for some high altitude horse rides, or stop for a night at Table Flat Farmstay.
-Nearby, you’ll find the little-known Limestone Creek Reserve glow worm caves too.
+If you’re after some adventure, visit the team at Table Flat Trekking, and book in for some high altitude horse rides.
+Nearby, you’ll find the little-known Limestone Creek Reserve Glow Worm Caves too.